joannawongww/meet/README.md

 ## Feature 2: Show/Hide Event details
 As a user, I should be able to show/hide details of event so that I can see the details of the event I am interested in
 Scenario 1: An event element is collapsed by default
-GIVEN: User typed a city at home page
+GIVEN: User is at main page
-WHEN: User selected a city to display events
+WHEN: User opens app
 THEN: Users should see a list of events with details collapsed

 Scenario 2: User can expand an event to see details